quii/jsonequaliser/README.md

 Checks that two json strings (A and B) are compatible or not.

-Check the tests for examples as to how this works.
+See the tests for examples as to how this works.

 ## What is compatability?